OlaDaoud/Reading_notes/index.md

 1. Comments in Issues and Pull Requests
 1. Files with the .md or .markdown extension

+### Examples of what can I do:

+* I can make lists with stars

+- Dashes are working well
+  - sub points too

 ```markdown
 Syntax highlighted code block